-The proposed mixed-use development is located on the north-western side of the intersection of Bullman Street and Hamilton Avenue in the Hintonburg community of the City of Ottawa.
+The proposed mixed use development is located on the north-western side of the intersection of Bullman Street and Hamilton Avenue in the Hintonburg community of the City of Ottawa.
 The property is located within the City's Pressure Zone 1W.
 Average ground elevations of the site are approximately 61.95m.
 Under normal operating conditions, hydraulic grade lines vary from approximately 107.9m to 114.6m as confirmed through boundary conditions as provided by the City of Ottawa (see Appendix A).

 According to City of Ottawa District Plans, existing water infrastructure present on the proposed site is a 150 mm diameter PVC watermain branching off a 200 mm PVC watermain running along Hamilton Avenue.
-The proposed site will be serviced via a 150mm building service connection to the existing 200 mm watermain along Hamilton Avenue as shown on the Site Servicing Plan (see Drawing SSGP-1).
+Given the size of the development and domestic demand requirements for the proposed high-rise buildings, two separate connections to the main are required separated by a valve for redundancy.
+The proposed site will be serviced via a dual 150mm building service TVS connection to the existing 200 mm watermain along Hamilton Avenue as shown on the Site Servicing Plan (see Drawing SSGP-1).